bco-bc/pKa/README.md

 # pKa
-Prediction of pKa values of titrating site in protein and ligands.
+Prediction of pKa values of titrating site in proteins and ligands using the BEM.